 3) Call us on 020 8753 2456.
 However, if you have access to the internet we would recommend using the methods above.
 You are welcome to call us if you need any help with making a complaint online or by email.
 Our telephone line is open from 9am to 5pm, Monday to Friday.

-4) Write to the h&f InTouch team at Room 229, Hammersmith Town Hall, King Street, London W6 9JU.
+4) Write to the Resident Experience Team, Room 229, Hammersmith Town Hall, King Street, London W6 9JU.

 If you are unhappy with the way we have dealt with your complaint you can ask the Local Government Ombudsman to look at your complaint.